OndrejSladky/fmsi/README.md

 #### Output format

-For each line of queries, FMSI outputs one bitstring, where 1 corresponds to a present *k*-mer and 0 corresponds to not present *k*-mer.
+For each line of queries, FMSI outputs an identifier and one bitstring, where 1 corresponds to a present *k*-mer and 0 corresponds to not present *k*-mer.
 Invalid *k*-mers, i.e., those that contain non-ACGT characters are also indicated with 0s.

 #### Specific-case usage